 The holiday season is upon us!
 For any of you photography enthusiasts out there, this is the perfect time to put those cameras to good use.
 Use photos to show and tell people about your holiday traditions, whatever you celebrate this time of year.
 It’s the perfect time to take advantage of the free on-camera talent that you have: your family and friends!

-Here are some tips on how to capture your next holiday get-together.
+Here are some tips on how to capture your next holiday celebration.

 Photographs Tell Stories